ozonorg/raspaudiostreamer/README.md

 ```
 sudo apt install -y pipewire-audio pulseaudio-utils bluez-tools python3-dbus wireplumber pipewire-pulse libspa-0.2-bluetooth
 ```
-Some packages are already part of the distribution.
+Some packages are already part of the distribution used here, some packages used in the setup may be missing on other distributions.

 ## Enable sound routing and bluetooth

 ```
 systemctl --user enable --now pipewire pipewire-pulse wireplumber

 systemctl enable --now bluetooth
 ```

 ## Configure Bluetooth

-Setup Bluetooth to handle automatic connections gracefully and to enable A2DP (experimental feature)
+Setup Bluetooth to handle automatic connections gracefully and enable A2DP (experimental feature).
 ```
 sudo nano /etc/bluetooth/main.conf
 ```